Personal and business legal affairs of Donald Trump: Assault claims

 In September 2015, five men who had demonstrated outside of a Trump presidential campaign event at Trump Tower in New York City sued Donald Trump, alleging that Trump's security staff punched one of them.
 They said that Trump's security guards had been advised by city police that the protests there were permitted.
 Several people videotaped the incident.
 A New York judge had ordered a videotaped deposition in 2019.
 Trump invoked presidential privilege, and the deposition was delayed until October 18, 2021.
 His testimony under oath lasted for over 4 hours.
 The lawsuit was eventually settled in November 2022.

 In June 2015, the Culinary Workers Union filed charges with the National Labor Relations Board (NLRB), alleging that the owners of Trump Hotel Las Vegas "violated the federally protected rights of workers to participate in union activities" and engaged in "incidents of alleged physical assault, verbal abuse, intimidation, and threats by management".
 In October 2015, the Trump Ruffin Commercial and Trump Ruffin Tower I, the owners of Trump Hotel Las Vegas, sued the Culinary Workers Union and another union, alleging that they had knowingly distributed flyers that falsely stated that Donald Trump had stayed at a rival unionized hotel, rather than his own non-unionized hotel, during a trip to Las Vegas.

 E. Jean Carroll's defamation and assault claims began trial in Manhattan federal court on April 25, 2023.
 On May 9, 2023, after deliberating for less than three hours, a jury of six men and three women found Trump liable for sexually abusing and defaming Carroll, but also did not find him liable for rape.
 The jury then awarded Carroll about $5 million in compensatory and punitive damages.
 On January 26, 2024, following another trial, Trump was ordered to pay Carroll an additional $83.3 million in damages.
+Trump appealed that judgement arguing that the damages were excessive, but lost that appeal in the 2nd U.S. Circuit Court of Appeals of September 8, 2025.